GenRewrite: Query Rewriting via Large Language Models: Lessons Learned from employing LLMs for query rewriting

-\head{Lesson 3: LLMs can optimize queries that they previously struggled to optimize when provided with suitable rewrite hints in the prompt} As zero-shot prompting is not universally effective for query rewriting task, it becomes essential to incorporate precise guidance within the prompts.
+\head{Lesson 2: LLMs can optimize queries that they previously struggled to optimize when provided with suitable rewrite hints in the prompt} As zero-shot prompting is not universally effective for query rewriting task, it becomes essential to incorporate precise guidance within the prompts.
 Drawing inspiration from the few-shot prompting used in Text-to-SQL tasks~\cite{sun2306sql}, one approach is to provide LLMs with examples that include both the input query and its optimized version.
-Yet, an alternative strategy also holds promise.
-Consider the scenario where a human expert analyzes two queries that can be optimized using the same idea, for example, Q4 and Q74.
-The insight coming to one's mind is that both queries can benefit from ``avoid the unnecessary \sqlunionallcolor''.
+Yet, an alternative strategy ---using concise, human-readable rewrite hints--- also holds promise.
+For example, one may intuitively recognize that both queries can benefit from ``avoid the unnecessary \sqlunionallcolor''.
 In fact, integrating this insight as a hint in the prompt consistently leads LLMs to suggest removing \sqlunionallcolor across different attempts.
 This latter method offers two benefits over the few-shot prompting approach: (1) it requires fewer tokens, thereby reducing costs and accelerating the rewrite generation process, and (2) the hints are easily interpretable by humans, facilitating quicker debugging.
 However, due to the time constraints of human experts, manually analyzing each query and suggesting beneficial rewrite hints is impractical.
 Therefore, there is a need for an automated method to identify rewrite hints tailored for each query.